A bathroom addition pairing geometric lines and rustic brick.

 Tell us a bit about yourself and what you do!

-My name is Victoria Duncan and I am the social media + partnerships manager at Clay Imports!
+My name is Victoria Duncan, and I am the social media + partnerships manager at Clay Imports!
 I am originally from Houston, Texas but moved to Austin a little over four years ago with my husband, who grew up here.
 We now reside on the east side!
 I enjoy traveling, being in the great outdoors, spending time with my family, and Mexican food on repeat.

 What do you love about what you do?
 Assuming you love what you do.

 Well, I enjoy design, pretty interiors and seeing the creative ways people use the same (or similar) materials.
 I also love building relationships via our partnerships and making things happen with artist and designers that create cool, one of a kind spaces that inspire others.
-I also love that I work for a company that celebrates craftsmanship and design, and that most everyone on our team comes from a completely different background.
+I also love that I work for a company that celebrates craftsmanship and design, and everyone on our team comes from a completely different background.

 Tell us about your project!

 With a baby on the way, we wanted a functional space where friends and family could come and not feel like they were in our space since we now did not have a guest bedroom.
 When we bought our home, the space was just an unfinished room above the garage – meaning it had no ac, plumbing or electricity, but it did have walls!
 So it was always part of the plan, but it’s what kicked our behinds into gear.
-We had planned for it to be done pre baby, but as everyone knows renovations alway take WAY longer than expected.
+We had planned for it to be done pre baby, but as everyone knows renovations always take WAY longer than expected.
 We just finished the bathroom last week and plan to add a kitchen in phase two.

-So far we’ve added HVAC, plumbing, electricity, a sky light and a wall!
+So far we’ve added HVAC, plumbing, electricity, a skylight, and a wall!

 What inspired your design?